hcoco1/Phase1_app/README.md

 6. One GET method.

 7. One PATCH method.

+8. One POST method.

+9. One DELETE method.

 **Challenges**

  1. Write a clean code

- 2. Add a flag to the country cards making a patch request.

- 3. Deployment (not mandatory)
+ 2. Deployment (not mandatory)

  4. Responsive design.